cantino/walker_method/README.md

 ## Speed

 It's FAST and simple.
-It samples from a 50,000 word frequency dictionary 10,000 times in 1.2 miliseconds.
+It samples from a 50,000 word frequency dictionary 10,000 times in 1.2 milliseconds.

 ## Installation